Fusidic acid: Cautions

-Patients taking the drug should tell their doctors if they notice these side effects.

 Resistance

-In vitro susceptibility studies of U.S. strains of several bacterial species such as S. aureus, including MRSA and coagulase negative Staphylococcus, indicate potent activity against these pathogens.
+In vitro susceptibility studies of US strains of several bacterial species such as S. aureus, including MRSA and coagulase negative Staphylococcus, indicate potent activity against these pathogens.

-In the UK and Australia, susceptibility is defined as a minimum inhibitory concentration (MIC) of 0.25 mg/L or 0.5 mg/L or less.
-Resistance is defined as an MIC of 2 mg/L or more.
-In laboratories using disc diffusion methods, susceptibility for a 2.5 µg disc is defined as a zone of 22 mm or more, and resistance is defined as a zone of 17 mm or less; intermediate values are defined as intermediate resistance.
-These susceptibility criteria are based on lower dosing regimens used outside of the U.S. Clinical trials in the U.S. incorporate a different dosing regimen that results in higher blood levels.
-Therefore, the U.S. dosing regimen may warrant different susceptibility criteria.

 Mechanisms of resistance have been extensively studied only in Staphylococcus aureus.
 The most studied mechanism is the development of point mutations in fusA, the chromosomal gene that codes for EF-G. The mutation alters EF-G so that fusidic acid is no longer able to bind to it.
 Resistance is readily acquired when fusidic acid is used alone and commonly develops during the course of treatment.
 As with most other antibiotics, resistance to fusidic acid arises less frequently when used in combination with other drugs.
 For this reason, fusidic acid should not be used on its own to treat serious Staph. aureus infections.
 However, at least in Canadian hospitals, data collected between 1999 and 2005 showed rather low rate of resistance of both methicillin-susceptible and methicillin-resistant to fusidic acid, and mupirocin was found to be the more problematic topical antibiotic for the aforementioned conditions.

 Some bacteria also display 'FusB-type' resistance, which has been found to be the most prevalent in Staphylococcus spp. in many clinical isolates.
 This resistance mechanism is mediated by fusB, fusC, and fusD genes found primarily on plasmids, but have also been found in chromosomal DNA.
 The product of fusB-type resistance genes is a 213-residue cytoplasmic protein which interacts in a 1:1 ratio with EF-G. FusB-type proteins bind in a region distinct from fusidic acid to induce a conformational change which results in liberation of EF-G from the ribosome, allowing the elongation factor to participate in another round of ribosome translocation.